Obligation can bring a sense of resentment

 When you’re not resisting, fighting, and putting obstacles in your way, you restore choice and freedom.
 With choice, you can make a rational decision.
 With freedom, you can also decide not to do something — or to do nothing.
 At least you’ll be doing it deliberately, and not just reacting to your own restricted thinking.
 You never know, you might even feel inspired enough to get some of those tasks ticked off your list — and, paradoxically, put off procrastinating.

 Listen to this audio for a practical experience of the power of these words

 See if you can increase your motivation by changing a few keywords when you talk to yourself.
 There’s also a true story of how a client changed her entire perception, just by modifying her words.

 If you experienced different reactions to the ones described, that’s absolutely fine.
 Cultural and familial backgrounds can make a difference.
-In either case I hope it brings another awareness of the power of language.
-Find out about about the impact of language:Change, Goals, Language, Motivation and taking action, Self-talk
+In either case, I hope it brings another awareness of the power of language.
+Find out more concerning the impact of language:Change, Goals, Language, Motivation and taking action, Self-talk